Dharun-Anand/LLM-for-SSCS/README.md

 The function 'classification()' contains all the prompts for Bard.
 Various variables contain the different prompts.\
 For example, 'intent_prompt' contains the prompt for the intent dimension and so on.

-### In directory data:
+### In data:
-3. Classifying articles-analysis.xlsx
+3. Appendix.pdf:
-This Excel file contains the manual labelling by the raters for each article.\
-It also contains the calculation for both the accuracy of GPT (GPT analysis) and Bard (Bard analysis).
+This pdf contains the appendix for the paper with the relevant tables and figures.

 4. articles.csv:
 Contains all the articles in the catalog used as the dataset for the study in a CSV format.\